TylerSustare/practice/README.md

 # Practice Problems
-Each folder will have a problem.txt file describing the question and one or more solutions.
+Each folder will have a file describing the question and one or more solutions.

 ## Sources
 - Project Euler https://projecteuler.net/